Find an Organizational Culture Speaker

 Watch for Karyn’s upcoming book, Funny Means Money: Strategic Humor for Influence and World Domination (ForbesBooks, Fall 2019).
 You’ll want to set time aside for this one – no joke!

-Speaker and Author on Using Humor to Excel Personally and Professionally
+Speaker and Author on Using Humour to Excel Personally and Professionally

-A contributing author of the bestseller A Carrot A Day, co-author of The Levity Effect, a regular columnist for Workplace HR and Safety magazines and a distinguished consultant on recognition, Scott Christopher travels the world speaking to leadership groups at conferences, conventions, and on-site customer meetings.
+Scott Christopher is a contributing author of the best-seller A Carrot A Day, co-author of The Levity Effect, a regular columnist for Workplace HR and Safety magazines – and a distinguished consultant on recognition.
+He travels the world speaking to leadership groups at conferences, conventions, and on-site customer meetings.

-With a background in radio, television, and film, Scott offers a presenting style that is upbeat, witty, and unforgettable.
-His sessions are typically “standing room only” and receive the highest commendations and evaluations.
+With a background in radio, television, and film – Scott offers a presentation style that is upbeat, witty – and unforgettable.
+His sessions are typically “standing room only” – and receive the highest commendations and evaluations.

-While at Brigham Young University, Scott was honored with the United States’ most prestigious acting scholarship, the Irene Ryan Award, at the Kennedy Center in Washington, D.C.
+While at Brigham Young University, Scott was honoured with the United States’ most prestigious acting scholarship, the Irene Ryan Award, at the Kennedy Center in Washington, D.C.

 Customer-Oriented Workplace Consultant, Leadership Expert and Co-Author of First, Break All the Rules.